-Students who are interested in planning programs or becoming involved in activities should contact the office of student activities.
+Students who are interested in planning programs or becoming involved in activities should contact the office of student activities at 718.429.6600, ext.
+303.

 STUDENT GOVERNMENT ASSOCIATION

 The Student Government Association (SGA) is primarily concerned with the quality of student life on campus.
 It carries the concerns of its constituency, the student body, to the administration and is the voice of the student body.
 It serves students as the liaison to the administration, coordinates social programming and provides a system for cocurricular involvement through many clubs and organizations.